OriginTrail/dkg.py/CONTRIBUTIONS.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Apache-2.0 License.